 “No one takes the honor to himself, but receives it when he is called by God, even as Aaron was.
 So also, Christ did not glorify Himself so as to become a high priest, but He who said to Him, ‘You are My Son, today I have begotten You’; just as He says also in another passage, ‘You are a priest forever according to the order of Melchizadek’”

-In yet another reference to Psalm 110 in the book of Hebrews, the writer this time was declaring that just as God called, through Moses, to Aaron to make him High Priest of the Old Covenant according to the order of Levi, so also did God call, prophetically with an "oath"through David, to anoint Jesus, His "Son," as High Priest of A New Covenant according to the order of Melchizadek.
+In yet another reference to Psalm 110 within the book of Hebrews, the writer this time was declaring that just as God called, through Moses, to Aaron to make him High Priest of the Old Covenant according to the order of Levi, so also did God call, prophetically with an “oath” through David in Psalm 110, to anoint Jesus, His “Son,” as High Priest of a New Covenant “according to the order of Melchizadek.”

-It is just as the writer of Hebrews declared in Chapter 7, "For when the priesthood is changed, of necessity there takes place a change of law also" (verse 12).The beauty of our Lord Jesus seen here is that He did not make a "power-grab" for glory.
+It is just as the writer of Hebrews declared in Chapter 7, “For when the priesthood is changed, of necessity there takes place a change of law also” (verse 12).The beauty of our Lord Jesus seen here is that He did not make a “power-grab” for glory.
 Not at all.
-Jesus completely and humbly submitted His life to God His Father, and then laid His sinless life down at Calvary completely in order to fulfill the Old Covenant, through His spotless sacrificial blood, and through His resurrection He brought in, as both our "Lord" and "priest forever" (Psalm 110:1&4), a New Covenant, through which we are saved and now serve our great High priest Jesus!
+Jesus completely and humbly submitted His life to God His Father, and then laid His sinless life down at Calvary completely in order to fulfill the Old Covenant.
+Through our Savior’s spotless sacrificial blood and through His resurrection from the dead He has established, as both our “Lord” and “priest forever” (Psalm 110:1&4), a New Covenant through which we are saved and by which we now serve our great High priest Jesus!